 I enjoy baking for others, especially around the holidays.
 Thing is that costs add up quickly when I am making my grocery list for ingredients to purchase.

-As much as I adore a good sour cream banana bread loaf, multiplied by the sheer number of loaves I will bake, that becomes an expensive loaf of banana bread!
+As much as I adore a good banana bread with sour cream (that’s a link to my other recipe), multiplied by the sheer number of loaves I will bake, that becomes an expensive loaf of banana bread!

 But what about a classic banana bread recipe that is also a simple banana bread recipe and an easy MOIST banana bread recipe at that?

 I am able to deliver a SPECTACULARLY MOIST and 100% delicious banana bread studded with a crunchy pecan topping in this recipe.

 This method for banana bread is so well loved among my family and friends, I am often asked to provide a loaf or three for Brunches and bake sales, NO SOUR CREAM REQUIRED!

 So, how many of you reading this experience this scenario…you purchase bananas with every good intention of consuming them during the week.
 But then plans shift.

 You are invited out to breakfast with a friend and bye bye goes the cereal you’d planned to gobble with a banana.
 Or you got a late start for yoga and neglected to grab the banana from the counter before you left the house.